karuppaiah/enso-portable/readme.md

 >>>* switch wireless - turn wireless radio on/off

 >>>* wan reconnect - reconnect the ppoe daemon (may be useful to get a new IP from a dynamic pool)

+####Disabling Commands

+If you have no need for a command, you can turn it off by moving it to the `commands_OFF` directory.
+This way you do not pollute the suggestions list with commands that you will never use.

 ####Known Issues